Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 !!! important

-    You can supply multiple beacon node endpoints to the validator, the first one will be used as the primary node, and others as failovers.
+    You can supply multiple beacon node endpoints to the validator.
+The first one is used as the primary node, and others as failovers.

 ## Confirm Teku is running